goderich/dissertation/dissertation.md

 Both S'uli and Matu'aw have this alternation as well, though in these two dialects, /t/ alternates with /s/ due to a merger between \*c and \*s.
 For example, Matu'aw *yumiŋat\~yiŋasun* : Matu'uwal *ʔumiŋat\~ʔiŋacun* : Skikun *miŋat\~ŋatun* 'to rob'.
 S'uli has *ʔəlisan* 'to peel (LV)', cf. Plngawan *ʔumalit\~ʔalicun*, Klesan *milit\~litun*.

 The regularity of these alternations between Matu'uwal, Plngawan, S'uli, and Matu'aw, as well as a complete lack of any conditioning environment, mean that these alternations were inherited from a common ancestor rather than innovated separately.
 On the other hand, Klesan, Squliq, and Skikun must have regularized these alternating verbs into non-alternating forms, thus losing the contrast.
-For more on the regularization processes in Atayal, see @sec:paradigm-leveling.
+For more information on the regularization processes in Atayal, see @sec:paradigm-leveling.

 #### Alternation between /l/ and /n/ {#sec:merger-final-l-n}